 3. However, boobs do move.
 Because they do not stay still, a single strip of fabric or pasties masquerading as a bikini (I’m looking at you, Jack from Mass Effect 2 and Ivy from Soul Caliber) are not adequate coverage.
 The boobs will shift.
 No amount of double-stick tape can make such a skimpy amount of fabric stay in place.

 4. Boobs have nipples.
 And areolas.
-What is up with all the sexless breasts?
-Nipples, by the way, also do not stand at attention at all times.
+What is up with all the lactically impossible breasts?
+And nipples, by the way, also do not stand at attention at all times.

 5. When fabric is stretched across boobs, no matter how tight the spandex, it does not suction cup itself to each individual breast.
-(Hellooooo every single DC and Marvel character ever created!)
 It gets stretched across the boobs horizontally.
 I cannot even begin to explain how ubiquitous and infuriating this is.
 It’s such a simple rule and yet so few comics illustrators and figurine designers are willing to follow it.

 In order to avoid all this boob nonsense completely, I would have to pretty much stop reading comics and watching anime entirely.
 But since I’m not willing to do that, here are some recommendations for reading and viewing materials that are slightly less boob-centric:

 It is so hard to find mainstream American comics that aren’t boob-tacular that I almost never read them at this point.
 The exception is when you get an artist who’s not a regular superhero comic artist.
 Try DC’s Bizarro Comics and Bizarro World, Marvel’s Strange Tales, and especially Marvel’s Girl Comics.

 Anime & Manga: